 The first step is for parents to meet with our Program Director, for a comprehensive assessment of the issues and needs, and to assist in getting the family to support treatment.
 After that, our experienced providers will perform a confidential, one-on-one assessment at no charge to determine whether your teen is abusing or dependent on drugs or alcohol.
 If our intake specialists determine that our outpatient treatment program is a good choice, we will create a personalized and comprehensive treatment plan.
 You will be provided guidance if our intake specialists feel that an inpatient treatment program is needed.

-After your initial screening, one of our highly skilled nurses will complete a health screening.
-You and your teen will also meet with our dedicated psychiatrists to discuss his or her unique treatment needs.
+After your initial screening, our staff nurse will complete a health screening.
+Your teen may be referred to one of our consulting psychiatrists.
 Outpatient treatment will not be effective if the client has an unstable home life, poor or weak support system and is unable to stay clean for at least 24 hours.

 Our affordable, confidential program typically lasts six months and is divided into three phases: